Chen-Jack/Chen-Jack.github.io/README.md

 | HTTP STATUS   | Responses
 | ------------- | -------------
-| 200           | Returns the username (String) if their exists a username associated with the device_id
+| 200           | Returns the username (String) that is associated with the registered device_id.
 | 200           | Returns nothing.
 Occurs when device_id has not been registered yet on the database
 </br>